Evora Central Portugal, Portugal Travel Guide

 A hearty side dish made from seasoned bread crumbs, often enriched with pork fat, garlic, and sometimes vegetables like asparagus or kale.

-A staple side dish in local eateries.
+A staple side dish at local food spots.

 Iconic custard tarts, ubiquitous across Portugal and a must-try.
 Find them in any local pasteleria.